If you patch a tire using a high-quality plug and patch kit, expect the repair to last as long as the tire’s lifetime.

 This also means that you followed the instructions from the manufacturer to patch the tire correctly, or you had it done professionally at a tire shop.

 Considering just how important it is to have good tires, it is always best to use high-quality kits for tire repairs.
+But, can you drive long distances with a patched tire?

 Does the Tire Patch Last Long?